Healthy Homes Assessment Stokes Valley

 Stokes Valley Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Stokes Valley and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Stokes Valley and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the conformance to each Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.
+• Landlords and property managers must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

 From 1 July 2021

-• Private landlords and property managers are required to ensure their rental properties conform according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers must ensure their rental properties comply to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From July 1st 2024